Jeans (film): Release

 Jeans had a limited release on 14 April 1998, and a wide release on 24 April.
 With 240 prints, it holds the 1998 record for a Tamil film.
 The team also released 35 prints of the film in Malaysia, a record at the time.
 The film completed 100 days of screening in the theatres in the state of Tamil Nadu, and the Tamil version was commercially successful.
 Shankar later revealed that the film's box office performance improved with time.
 The film performed well in Malaysia, running for over 100 days in cinemas.
 The reason for the film's success was attributed to the Tamil Nadu government's ability to fight piracy.
 The film was dubbed in Telugu as Jeans and released on 9 May 1998, which was also commercially successful.
-The film was later dubbed that same year and released in Hindi under the same title, which performed poorly at the Mumbai box office.
+The film was later dubbed that same year and released in Hindi under the same title, which unlike the Tamil and Telugu versions, bombed at the box office.